All the Times We Related to Bosun the Frenchie

 Born in Nov.
 2015, the two-year-old French bulldog has captured the hearts of thousands with his cute Instagram posts.
 In fact, his account (appropriately named @BosunTheFrenchie) has more than 17,000 followers.

-To see some of Bosun the Frenchie's most relatable moments, check out the gallery:
+To see some of Buson the Frenchie's most relatable moments, check out the gallery:

 When He Was So Cold He Couldn't Even Deal